inianantony/advanced_js/README.md

 foo; // Since scopes shadow and they dont pollute, the value of foo is stil "bar"
 ```

+### Function definition vs Function expression

+if function keyword is the start of the statement then its the function definition, else its function expression

 ## Code explanation